-7 Ways To Store Christmas Lights
+7 Best Ways To Store Christmas Lights

 While strings of twinkle lights bring joy to the holidays, putting them away can be quite a chore.
 To help: Our top Christmas light storage tips.

 These seven methods for storing Christmas lights can make the task easier, allowing you to keep your Christmas cheer during takedown and ensure your twinkle lights are ready when the holiday season rolls around again.
 Check out these smart Christmas storage bins for other ideas.
 Don’t miss out on this Christmas lights repair tool, either — you won’t have to throw out a single strand ever again.

 DIY Cardboard Christmas Light Storage